 Thermal energy storage (TES) is temporary storage of heat or cold for use at a later time.
 It bridges the gap between supply and demand of energy.
 Thermal energy storage systems with Phase Change Materials are suitable for short (24h) and medium-term energy storage of up to one week.
 For most applications, Phase Change Materials must be packaged in well-sealed containers.
-Global-E-Systems has developed several standard types of containers suitable for various applications.
-Additionally, custom-made containers can be developed for special production processes or applications.
+Global-E-Systems has developed several standard types of PCM balls suitable for various applications.

-The GAIA PCM Energy Storage Ball is an encapsulation of Phase Change Materials in a spherical shape with a diameter of 50, 80 or 100mm Ø and manufactured from high-grade HDPE or PP plastic.
-For example, the PCM balls can easily be applied separately in a buffer tank for a heating or cooling circuit.
+The GAIA PCM Energy Storage Ball is an encapsulation of Phase Change Materials in a spherical shape with a diameter of 63, 80, 100mm or 125mm Ø. For low temperature PCM applications the balls are manufactured from high-grade HDPE.
+For high temperature PCM applications we developed special stainless steel balls.
+The PCM balls can easily be applied separately in a buffer tank for a heating or cooling circuit.
 This allows for any required increase (in capacity) or decrease (in volume) of the storage system.
 PCM balls are specifically selected for each project to have the proper material and phase change temperature.

 For biomass power plants, a well-dimensioned buffer tank is vital.
 The disadvantage of these buffer tanks, however, is their size and the amount of space they occupy.
 In addition, the aesthetic aspect plays a major role.
 Buffer tanks placed outside do not look attractive and could even be an obstacle when trying to obtain a building permit.
 In these cases, Phase Change Material balls can offer a solution.
 When Phase Change Materials are applied, the volume can be reduced by a factor of 4.
 In the image, the planned 60,000 litre buffer tank has been replaced by 2 PCM buffer tanks with a capacity of 10,000 litres.
 Both tanks are filled with a total of 50,000 PCM80 balls.